LedgerHQ/app-recovery-check/README.md

 ---

-Use the utilities provided by this Ledger application to check a backed up seed or generate [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) for a seed.
+Use the utilities provided by this Ledger application to check a backed up BIP-39 seed, generate [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) for a seed or recover a BIP-39 phrase from a Shamir's Secret Sharing backup.

 Not all Ledger devices are equal.
 The older, less capable devices do not have the capacity to provide a full range of seed utilities.
 The following table lists the seed utilities provided by each devices type:
 <div align="center">